 Some new investing platforms may look amazing and might promise stellar returns.
 Be careful.
 Higher returns can lead to more risky investments.
 There is no point in investing in a project that looks spectacular if it turns out that the website is a scam and the only thing it is trying to do is to attract investors money to steal it.

-That is why it is crucial to invest only through reliable, proven, old, stable, solvent and professionally managed platforms.
+That is why it is crucial to invest only through reliable, proven, old, stable, solvent and professionally managed property crowdfunding platforms.

 Has the platform been online for less than two years?
 Ok, I will not invest.